Square-densities, and volume forms: Differential forms and square densities

 As in \cite{[SGM]}, say, we consider the following kind of structure on an object $M$ in a category $\E$ with finite inverse limits $M$, namely subobjects of $M\times M$,

 each of the $M_{(r)}$s being a reflexive and symmetric relation, with $M_{(0)}$ being the equality relation.
-We have in mind the ``$r$th neighbourhood of the diagonal'' of $M$, as considered in algebraic geometry, or the ``prolongation spaces'' of manifolds as considered in e.g.\ \cite{KS}.
-Except for $M_{0}$, these relations are not transitive.
+We have in mind the ``$r$th neighbourhood of the diagonal'' of an affine scheme, as considered in algebraic geometry, or the ``prolongation spaces'' of manifolds as considered in e.g.\ \cite{KS}.
+Except for $M_{(0)}$, these relations are not transitive. - We are actually only interested in the the cases $r=0,1,2$.

-We use the well known ``synthetic'' language to express constructions in categories $\E$ with finite limits, in ``elementwise'' terms\footnote{Recall that a generalized element of an object $M$ in a category $\E$ is just an arbitrary map in $\E$ with codomain $M$; see \cite{[SDG]} II.1, \cite{MM} V.5, or \cite{McL} 1.4.}, in particular we consider for a natural number $k$ the object of $r$-infinite\-si\-mal $k$-simplices in $M$, meaning the subobject of $M \times M \times \ldots \times M$ ($k+1 $ times) consisting of $k+1$-tuples $(x_{0}, x_{1}, \ldots , x_{k})$ of elements of $M$ with $(x_{i},x_{j}) \in M_{(r)}$ for all $i,j = 0, 1, \ldots ,k$; such a $k+1$-tuple, we shall call an {\em $r$-infinitesimal $k$-simplex}.
+We use the well known ``synthetic'' language to express constructions in categories $\E$ with finite limits, in ``elementwise'' terms\footnote{Recall that a generalized element of an object $M$ in a category $\E$ is just an arbitrary map in $\E$ with codomain $M$; see \cite{[SDG]} II.1, \cite{MM} V.5, or \cite{McL} 1.4.}, in particular we consider, for a natural number $k$, the object of $r$-infinite\-si\-mal $k$-simplices in $M$, meaning the subobject of $M \times M \times \ldots \times M$ ($k+1 $ times) consisting of $k+1$-tuples $(x_{0}, x_{1}, \ldots , x_{k})$ of elements of $M$ with $(x_{i},x_{j}) \in M_{(r)}$ for all $i,j = 0, 1, \ldots ,k$; such a $k+1$-tuple, we shall call an {\em $r$-infinitesimal $k$-simplex}; the $x_{i}$s are the {\em vertices} of the simplex.

 Note that the question of whether a $k$-simplex is $r$-infinitesimal only depends on the ``edges'' $(x_{i},x_{j})$ (face-$1$-simplices) of the simplex, equivalently, it depends on the 1-skeleton of the simplex.
-We shall consider also a further condition on $k$-simplices which depends on the 2-skeleton, i.e.\ it is a condition on the face-$2$-simplices of the simplex.
-We shall use the predicate ``thin''; this kind of condition was introduced by F.\ B\'{a}r in his thesis \cite{[Bar]}; see Section \ref{Thinxx}.
-This condition will be important in Section 3 below.
-We shall only use the predicate ``thin'' for the case $r=2$, so a thin $k$-simplex is in particular 2-infinitesimal.